knath2000/onlybible/memory-bank/consolidated_learnings.md

 - Optimize images and assets
 - Implement lazy loading for non-critical components

+## Stacked Verses & Audio (Latest Session)
+- Use a small sliding window of nearby verses to deliver a stacked vertical layout without full-chapter fetches
+- Prefetch English translations for the window to enable instant toggle and context-aware hover
+- Per-verse TTS buttons should pause/reset any currently playing audio before starting new playback

 ## API Integration Patterns (December 2025 Updates)

 ### Biblia.com API Integration (December 2025)